 - integrating past behavior in one’s mental landscape

-If you see that they both are not very distinct, then you may start apprehending what your story can mean to your audience, individually as well as collectively.
+You may start apprehending what your story can mean to your audience, individually as well as collectively.

 It’s natural, effective and attractive.